International version of OnePlus 11, true wireless headset OnePlus Buds Pro 2, launched together with OnePlus Pad-breakinglatest.news-Breaking Latest News

+International version of OnePlus 11, true wireless earbuds OnePlus Buds Pro 2

 The international version of OnePlus 11 also uses a 6.7-inch double-sided curved screen with 2K resolution.
-It uses a Samsung E4 grade AMOLED display panel, and is equipped with a Qualcomm Snapdragon 8 Gen 2 processor, with LPDDR5 memory and UFS 4.0 storage components.
-The battery capacity is It is 5000mAh, supports 100W wired fast charging, the body is divided into black and green styles, and adopts a very recognizable appearance design.
+It itself uses a Samsung E4-level AMOLED display panel, and is equipped with a Qualcomm Snapdragon 8 Gen 2 processor, with LPDDR5 memory and UFS 4.0 storage components.
+The battery capacity is It is 5000mAh, supports 100W wired fast charging, the body is divided into black and green styles, and adopts a quite recognizable appearance design.

-As for the camera, it is equipped with a 16-megapixel video lens, a 50-megapixel wide-angle lens with a Sony IMX890 photosensitive element and an optical shock-proof, and a 48-megapixel ultra-wide-angle lens designed with a Sony IMX581 photosensitive element.
-32 million pixels, 2x portrait lens designed by Sony IMX709 RGBW sensor, and the camera system is also adjusted by the Hasselblad team.
+As for the camera, it is equipped with a 16-megapixel video lens, and it is equipped with a 50-megapixel, Sony IMX890 sensor and an optical shock-proof wide-angle lens, with a 48-megapixel ultra-wide-angle lens designed with a Sony IMX581 sensor.
+32 million pixels, 2x portrait lens designed with Sony IMX709 RGBW photosensitive element, and the camera system is also adjusted by the Hasselblad team.

 In addition, OnePlus 11 is also determined to add back the mute lever switch that was previously canceled from OnePlus 10T, so that users can turn off the sound of the phone more intuitively.

-The international version of OnePlus 11 will be open for pre-order from now on.
-The recommended price of the 8GB memory and 128GB storage capacity version is 699 US dollars or 849 euros, while the 16GB memory and 256GB storage capacity version is recommended to sell for 799 US dollars or 919 euros.
+The international version of OnePlus 11 will be available for pre-order from now on.
+The suggested price of the 8GB memory and 128GB storage capacity version is $699 or 849 euros, while the suggested price of the 16GB memory and 256GB storage capacity version is $799 or 919 euros.
 It will go on sale on February 16th.

-In conjunction with the launch of the international version of OnePlus 11, if you complete the pre-order, you will be given a second-generation Bang & Olufsen A1 Bluetooth speaker, and provide a discount of up to 350 euros for old and new ones.
-If you spend more than 1,000 euros on the OnePlus official website, you will also get a 100 euro discount.
+In conjunction with the launch of the international version of OnePlus 11, if the pre-order is completed, a Bang & Olufsen A1 second-generation Bluetooth speaker will be added, and a discount of up to 350 euros will be provided for old and new ones.
+If you spend more than 1,000 euros on OnePlus official website, you will also get a 100 euro discount.

-The true wireless headset OnePlus Buds Pro 2, which is tuned by Dynaudio, can support 48dB active noise cancellation and 54ms delay performance, and even supports Dolby Atmos spatial audio.
-Officially launched on the 16th.
+The true wireless headset OnePlus Buds Pro 2, which is tuned by Dynaudio, can correspond to 48dB active noise cancellation, and 54 milliseconds delay performance, and even supports Dolby Atmos spatial audio.
+It officially goes on sale on the 16th.

-OnePlus also officially announced the brand’s first flat-panel OnePlus Pad at this event.
-It adopts an 11.6-inch LCD screen with an 88% display ratio, and adopts a special 7:5 display ratio design, supports 144Hz screen update rate, and itself adopts a corresponding 14.5 hours of 9510mAh battery capacity, support 67W wired fast charging.
+OnePlus’ first tablet was simultaneously launched.
+OnePlus also officially unveiled the brand’s first tablet, the OnePlus Pad, at this event.
+It uses an 11.6-inch, 88% display-to-body LCD screen, and adopts a special 7:5 display ratio design, supporting a 144Hz refresh rate. , itself uses a 9510mAh battery capacity that can correspond to 14.5 hours, and supports 67W wired fast charging.

 The processor specification uses MediaTek Dimensity 9000, equipped with 12GB of memory, equipped with an 8-megapixel video lens and a 13-megapixel main camera lens, and the operating system uses Android 13 and OxygenOS 13.1 customized operation interface.